-Please ensure that you can answer 'Yes' to all these questions before submitting the completed HESF23 return.
+Please ensure that you can answer 'Yes' to all these questions before submitting the completed HESF24 return.

 - Q1.
 Have you complied with the OfS's funding rules, as set out in Part 2? - Q2.
 Have you considered the good practice tips contained in this document? - Q3.
 Have you kept an effective audit trail? - Q5.
 Have you passed all of the validation checks on each table?
 (See Appendix 2 for further information.) - Q6.
-In your forecasts, have you only included students that will complete their years of instance?
+In your forecasts, have you included all students that will be beginning their year of engagements in the 2024-25 academic year?
 (Using the OfS definition.) - Q7.
 Are the forecasts and estimates you have made as part of your HESF return made from robust and accurate past performance data where this is available, for example where the provision was previously taught on behalf of another provider under a subcontractual arrangement?
 Have you kept an audit trail for these decisions? - Q8.
-Have you excluded years of instance which will be subcontracted in?
+Have you excluded years of engagement which will be subcontracted in?